oniony/TMSU/README.md

   * The 'repair' subcommand's argument now specify paths to search for moved files and no longer limit how much of the database is repaired.
 A new --path argument is provided for reducing the repair to a portion of the database.
-  * A new --manual option on the 'repair' command allows targetted repair of moved files or directories.
+  * A new --manual option on the 'repair' subcommand allows targetted repair of moved files or directories.
   * The exclamation mark character (!) is no longer permitted within a tag or value name.
 Please rename tags using the 'rename' command.
 Value names will